 OUTLINE: Patients are randomized to 1 of 2 arms.

-ARM I (KRd): Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21, carfilzomib intravenously (IV) over 30 minutes on days 1, 2, 8, 9, 15, and 16 of cycles 1-8 and on days 1, 2, 15, and 16 of cycles 9-24, and dexamethasone PO or IV on days 1, 8, 15, and 22.
+ARM I (KRd): Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21, carfilzomib intravenously (IV) over 30 minutes on days 1, 8, and 15 of cycles 1-12 and on days 1 and 15 of cycles 13-24, and dexamethasone PO or IV on days 1, 8, 15, and 22.
 Treatment repeats every 28 days for up to 24 cycles in the absence of disease progression or unacceptable toxicity.
-After completion of 24 cycles, patients may continue with maintenance therapy and receive lenalidomide PO QD on days 1-21 and dexamethasone PO or IV on days 1, 8, 15, and 22.
+After completion of 24 cycles, patients may continue with maintenance therapy and receive lenalidomide PO QD on days 1-28.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 30 days and then every 3 months for 5 years.